 Get up to $10,000 to manage, improve, or conserve your Missouri community's trees.

 TRIM is a competitive, cost-share tree care program administered by the Missouri Department of Conservation in cooperation with the Missouri Community Forest Council.
 The program provides reimbursement of $1,000 to $10,000 to assist government agencies, public schools, and nonprofit groups with the management, improvement, or conservation of trees on public lands.
-Dependent on budget approval, we may be able to offer up to three $25,000-maximum grants, with collection of data and management-plan creation as the priorities.
+Three to six grants of $25,000 (maximum MDC share) will also be authorized.
+Applicants interested in both a $10,000 and a $25,000 grant must submit separate applications for each.